Providence Public School District

 The Providence Public School Department is the administrative force behind the primary public school district of Providence, Rhode Island.
-As of December 2017, it serves over 23,000 students in 43 schools, 3 annexes, 2 charter schools, and 2 centers servicing students with disabilities.
+As of July 2022, it serves about 21,700 students in pre-K through 12th grade.
+It has 21 elementary schools, seven middle schools and nine high schools, along with two public charter schools.

+The Providence Public School District includes magnet schools at the middle and high school level, Nathanael Greene and Classical respectively.
+There are two separate centers for students with special needs.
+Two public charter schools, Time Squared Academy High School (K–12) and Textron Chamber of Commerce (9–12), are funded by GTECH Corporation and Textron respectively.
+Overall, the public high school graduation rate as of 2019 is 74%, which is below the statewide rate of 84% and the national average of 87%.

 Providence Public Schools rank third when compared to public schools in New England.
 Worcester Public and Boston Public are ranked 1st and 2nd.

-Vision and mission

-Vision

-The Providence Public School District will be a national leader in educating urban youth.

-Mission

-The Providence Public School District will prepare all students to succeed in the nation’s colleges and universities, and in their chosen professions.

 History

 Providence civic leader John Howland established a system of free public education by means of the School Act in 1828.
 During the 1830s and 1840s, that system grew and prospered, especially in Providence, owing to the exertions of Samuel Bridgham, Nathan Bishop, and Thomas Wilson Dorr.
 Education specialist Henry Barnard was recruited as the first state commissioner of education until 1849, with the aim of bringing the other towns to the high educational level which had been achieved by Providence.
 Barnard observed that "the city of Providence has already gained to itself an extended reputation and made itself a bright example to many other cities."